bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

     1 ≥ d > 0

-The hash is considered as a 256 bit fixed point value with 8 bits before the decimal point:

-    [8 bits] .
-[248 bits]

-A hash meets the difficulty if it's value less than or equal to difficulty value.

-The difficulty value is encoded as a 57 bit mantissa, normalised so that the most significant bit is one and can be dropped leaving 56 bits to store:
+The difficulty value is encoded as a 57-bit mantissa, normalised so that the most significant bit is one and can be dropped, leaving 56 bits to store:

 ~~~
     [8 bits exponent][56 bits mantissa] = 64 bit unsigned value

     mantissa is right shifted by exponent+8 from the most significant bit

-    examples:
+    Examples:
      the "One" value: 00 ff  ff ff  ff ff  ff ff
      represents the 256 bit value: 00ff ffff ffff ffff 8000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000